gradle/gradle/design-docs/features/faster-builds/faster-incremental-builds/reduced-directory-scanning/README.md

   2. Only those input file collections that are inputs for several tasks should be kept in cache until all tasks using the inputs have executed.

+#### Storing output and input snapshots isn't yet shared in all cases

+The problem is that the output doesn't have a filtering pattern and the input usually does.
+There is a solution in place to refer to the snapshot directly when the filtered result is the same as the unfiltered.
+However this usually doesn't happen since the unfiltered result would also contain the directories and the filtered wouldn't.

+### Improvement: Improve pre-check hash calculation performance

+The pre-check hash calculation should calculate the pre-check hash for each tree snapshot and combine the result of the tree snapshot hashes.
+The result of the tree snapshot hashes can be cached and shared.

 ### Improvement: Add caching for visiting configurations

 Configurations can be considered immutable after they have been resolved.
 File visiting of configurations should be cached